wix/Detox/docs/APIRef.DeviceObjectAPI.md

 #### `device.matchFace()` **iOS Only**

-Simulates the success of a face match via FaceID
+Simulates the success of a face match via Face ID

 #### `device.unmatchFace()` **iOS Only**

-Simulates the failure of face match via FaceID
+Simulates the failure of face match via Face ID

 #### `device.matchFinger()` **iOS Only**

-Simulates the success of a finger match via TouchID
+Simulates the success of a finger match via Touch ID

 #### `device.unmatchFinger()` **iOS Only**

-Simulates the failure of a finger match via TouchID
+Simulates the failure of a finger match via Touch ID

 #### `device.clearKeychain()` **iOS Only**